 Whether candidates are recent graduates or seasoned professionals, the modern job hunter is likely to research prospective employers before applying to or accepting job offers.
 To increase the number of candidates accepting offer letters, healthcare organizations need to make sure their employment brand is positive.
 One of the best ways of doing this is by highlighting company culture and benefits.

-For example, healthcare organizations can illustrate their culture through telling compelling stories about their workplace and employees.
+For example, healthcare organizations can illustrate their culture by telling compelling stories about their workplace and employees.

 Healthcare providers can also attend in-person employer branding activities, like maintaining a presence at local health fairs and sending talent teams to job seeker events at local medical and nursing schools.